 Office of Federal Contract Compliance Programs (OFCCP)

-- Requiring that certain information be included in covered federal contracts and subcontracts.
-The Final Rule requires that the equal opportunity clause included in covered federal contracts and subcontracts be amended to include that federal contractors and subcontractors must refrain from discharging, or otherwise discriminating against, employees or applicants who inquire about, discuss, or disclose their compensation or the compensation of other employees or applicants.
+- Revision of the EO Clause: The regulations require that the equal opportunity clause included in covered federal contracts and subcontracts be amended to include that federal contractors and subcontractors must refrain from discharging, or otherwise discriminating against, employees or applicants who inquire about, discuss, or disclose their compensation or the compensation of other employees or applicants.
 An exception exists where the employee or applicant makes the disclosure based on information obtained in the course of performing his or her essential job functions;

-- Requiring that federal contractors incorporate a prescribed nondiscrimination provision into their existing employee manuals or handbooks and disseminate the nondiscrimination provision to employees and to job applicants;
+- Incorporation into Employee Manuals: The regulations require that federal contractors incorporate a prescribed nondiscrimination provision into their existing employee manuals or handbooks and disseminate the nondiscrimination provision to employees and to job applicants;

-- Defining key terms such as compensation, compensation information, and essential job functions as used in EO 11246, as amended; and
+- Definitions of Key Terms: The regulations define key terms such as compensation, compensation information, and essential job functions as used in EO 11246, as amended; and

-- Providing employers with two defenses to an allegation of discrimination: a general defense, which could be based on the enforcement of a "workplace rule" that does not prohibit the discussion of compensation information; and an essential job functions defense.
+- Contractor Defenses: The regulations provide contractors with two defenses to an allegation of discrimination: a general defense, which could be based on the enforcement of a “workplace rule” that does not prohibit the discussion of compensation information; and an essential job functions defense.

 - View Training Webinars